makiki99/h3templates/templates/one_minute_madness/index.md

         * Level 2 shrines: 3
         * Level 3 shrines: 2
         * Other levels of both scrolls and shrines are not limited.
+    * The amount of Resource objects that can spawn is limited on this zone.
     * Trailblazers, Windmills, Derricks, Prospectors, and Warehouses of any kind are disabled in this zone.
 * Zones 5 and 6 are grass zones.
     * Terrain is always Grass.